Content: Behavior Based Coaching, Change, behavioral change

 By objectively discussing behavior, leaders/managers also keep work-related discussions in a constructive problem-solving mode that is less likely to make employees defensive.
 Objectively discussing behavioral concerns is so much easier than trying to change an employee’s personality or motivation.
 Furthermore, discussing objective behavior makes effective communication easier.
 When discussing internal attributes, such as personality, different people have different interpretations of the terms being used.
 Objectively describing behavior helps keep everyone on the same page and lowers the risk of miscommunication.

 For example; a senior manager of a large firm, for years had received critical descriptions of himself as a controlling micromanager.
 In the past, he wasn't really shown how to address the problem because words such as controlling made statements to him about his personality.
 Recently however, he begun working with a coach who took a behavior-based approach about helping him change his actions rather than his so-called personality.
-As such, he was provided the requisite behavioral tools to help change his thinking and verbal behavior.
+As such, he was provided the requisite behavioral tools to help exchange his key behavioral drivers affecting his controlling approach.
 Within a short time, the entire organizational environment around him changed.
 People felt they could actually do their jobs without getting approval for every single move and…more things were getting done.
 The change in his behavior had changed his life for the better and that of everyone around him.

 The Need for Behavioral based Coaching: